Chapter 1 : numb

 It is an innocent question.
-She has been in her room since she got home two weeks ago for Summer Break, except for her exhausting appointments.
+She has been in her room since she got home two weeks ago for summer holiday, except for her exhausting appointments.

 She hardly turns, merely looking at his feet over her shoulder.
 She can’t meet his gaze.